rundherum/pymia/docs/examples.rst

+.. _examples:

 Example scripts
 ===============

-Here are a few example scripts to get you started as fast as possible.
+Here are a few example scripts to get you started as fast as possible with pymia.

 .. toctree::
     :maxdepth: 1